 This Black History Month, take a self-guided tour of the MLK National Historic Park in Downtown Atlanta.
 This site is operated by the National Park Service.

-Additionally, you can view the tombs of Dr. and Mrs. King.
+Here, you can pay your respects at the tombs of Dr. and Mrs. King.
 This site is a peaceful place to honor their incredible legacy and work.
 In front of the tombs, an eternal flame signifies the continued work to fulfill Dr. King’s dreams of justice, peace and equality.

 Well-behaved, leashed pets are welcome on the outdoor grounds.
-Additionally, you can have a picnic on the site’s grounds and discuss what you learned during your visit.
+You can even have a respectful picnic on the site’s grounds and discuss what you learned during your visit.

 Plan your visit to the Martin Luther King, Jr. National Historic Park.
 Alternatively, you can get a guided tour with an expert guide by signing up for our Martin Luther King, Jr. Atlanta History Tour.